sowcow/blog/content/posts/senso.md

 At the culmination Livia is:
 - put down as a female
 - shown to be a traitor of closest people
-- shown to be like him? (non-aristocratic) while spending all aristocratic capital (that was never her?)
+- shown to be like him? (non-aristocratic, shallow person) while spending all aristocratic capital (that was never her?)

 So she becomes indirectly a murderer also.

 Big cost of:
 - lofty illusions that mismatch the reality
-- blindness to others and own nature
+- blindness to others and own nature (shallow/deep and male/female brains)
 - (age and) class mismatch in relationships